databricks/terraform-provider-databricks/docs/index.md

 principal that has access to the workspace.
 This is optional as you can use the api token based auth.
 The azure_auth block contains the following arguments:

-* `managed_resource_group` - (required) This is the managed workgroup id when the Databricks workspace is provisioned.
+* `managed_resource_group` - (required) This is the managed resource group id when the Databricks workspace is provisioned.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_MANAGED_RESOURCE_GROUP`.

 * `azure_region` - (required) This is the azure region in which your workspace is deployed.